mli/new-docs/python/guide/packages/gluon/hybridize.md

     return x*x.shape[0]
 ```

-Trying to access the shape of a tensor in a hybridized block would get you this error: `AttributeError: 'Symbol' object has no attribute 'shape'`
+Trying to access the shape of a tensor in a hybridized block would result in this error: `AttributeError: 'Symbol' object has no attribute 'shape'`.

 Again, you cannot use the shape of the symbol at runtime as symbols only describe operations and not the underlying data they operate on.
-This will change in the future as MXNet will support [dynamic shape inference](https://cwiki.apache.org/confluence/display/MXNET/Dynamic+shape), and the shapes of symbols will be symbols themselves
+Note: This will change in the future as Apache MXNet will support [dynamic shape inference](https://cwiki.apache.org/confluence/display/MXNET/Dynamic+shape), and the shapes of symbols will be symbols themselves

 There are also a lot of operators that support special indices to help with most of the use-cases where you would want to access the shape information.
 For example, `F.reshape(x, (0,0,-1))` will keep the first two dimensions unchanged and collapse all further dimensions into the third dimension.
 See the documentation of the [`F.reshape`](http://beta.mxnet.io/api/ndarray/_autogen/mxnet.ndarray.reshape.html) for more details.